telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridPagerStyle.md

 ToolTip that would appear if Mode is Slider for 'Drag' button.

+###  PageSliderIncreaseToolTip `String`

+ToolTip that would appear if Mode is Slider for 'Increase' button.

 ###  PageSliderPagerLabel `String`

 Text that will appear if Mode is Slider for current page.

-###  ChangePageSizeLabelText `String`

-Text that will appear before the dropdown for changing the page size.

-###  ChangePageSizeLinkButtonText `String`

-Text for the 'Change' button when Mode is Advanced.

-###  GoToPageLinkButtonText `String`

-Text for the 'Go' button when Mode is Advanced.

-###  GoToPageLabelText `String`

-Text that will appear before current page number when Mode is Advanced.

-###  PageOfLabelText `String`

-Text that will appear after the current page number and before count of all pages when Mode is Advanced.

-###  PageSizeControlType `PagerDropDownControlType`
+###  Position `PivotGridPagerPosition`

-Gets or sets the type of the page size drop down control.
+Gets or sets the Position of pager item(s).Accepts only values, members of the
+                PivotGridPagerPosition Enumeration.

-###  IsDefault `Boolean`
+###  PrevPageToolTip `String`

-Returns 'True' if none of the properties have been set
+ToolTip that would appear if Mode is PrevNext for 'prev' page button